 - Anesthesia: Exclusively local anesthesia (tumescent anesthesia)

 - Mobility: Directly after surgery

-- Preliminary examinations: Blood test, further examinations depending on the patient’s state of health
+- Preliminary examinations: Blood test, X-ray/MRI of the joint, further examinations depending on the patiepent’s state of health

 - Check-ups: To be arranged on an individual basis

-As a consequence of overweight and excessive stress during sports, many people already suffer from joint problems and injuries at a relatively young age.
+As a consequence of overweight and excessive stress during sports, many people already suffer from joint problems such as cartilage damage, joint wear, osteoarthritis, and injuries at a relatively young age.
 In most cases, the knee, shoulder and finger joints are affected, and in older persons, also the hip joints and spine.

 Apart from weight loss, only physiotherapy, special training or symptomatic pain therapy are recommended for diseases described in medicine as osteoarthritis (also known as arthritis, degenerative arthritis, degenerative joint disease, osteoarthrosis).
 Subsequently, the progress is observed.
 If the condition worsens, an artificial joint (joint implant) is inserted.